plainpicture/spelling/README.md

 containing three columns per line.
 First column is an arbitrary locale (language identifier), the second column is the keyword or phrase and the third column is a frequency or score value.
-If there are multiple matches with the same distance, the one with a higher frequency wins.
+If there are multiple matches with the same distance, higher phonetic similarity (de: Kölner Phonetik,
+en: Double Metaphone, fr: Custom) wins.
+Otherwise, the one with a higher frequency wins.
-Phrases get better score (distance / number of words).
+Phrases generally get better score (distance / number of words).

 The server listens on TCP port 12182 and uses a simple JSON based protocol.